“And if we know that He hears us, whatever we ask, we know that we have the petitions that we have asked of Him.”

 John conditioned “whatever” with “according to His will” in the previous verse.
 We know that God will answer “whatever” we ask in God’s will.

 When a child of God believes God’s promises in prayer, God moves His hand for that believer.

 God has specific ground rules for answered prayer.
 Here are several qualifications to answered prayer:

 Praying in Jesus’ name (prayer that is consistent with His person and work and based on that authority), Jn 14:13-14; 16:23-24

 Abiding in fellowship (the Spirit-filled life), Jn 15:7; Ps 66:18; Ja 4:3

 Ask according to God’s will, 1 Jn 5:14

 God never violates Himself to answer our prayers.
 He will not contradict His holiness to answer prayer.
-As a parent will not give a sharp knife to a small child so God will not give certain things to His children.
+As a parent will not give a sharp knife to a small child, so God will not give certain things to His children.
+God will not give us something that will hurt us.
 He loves us too much to do that.
-God will not give us things that will hurt us.

 On the other hand, God does give us things we ask according to His will.
-As you give your children more than oatmeal and underwear, God wants to give you more than you imagine.
-If we would capitalize on this privilege of prayer, He will do amazing things for us.
+God wants to provide you with more than you imagine, just as you give your children more than oatmeal and underwear.
+If we capitalize on this privilege of prayer, He will do amazing things for us.